univention/univention-corporate-server/doc/manual/appendix/variables.rst

    :ref:`ucr-templates-policy`.

-.. envvar:: ldap/ppolicy

-   To enable automatic account locking, set the value to ``yes``.
-Also set :envvar:`ldap/ppolicy/enabled`.
-For more information, see :ref:`users-faillog-openldap`.

 .. envvar:: ldap/ppolicy/enabled

    To enable automatic account locking, set the value to ``yes``.
-Also set :envvar:`ldap/ppolicy`.
    For more information, see :ref:`users-faillog-openldap`.

 .. envvar:: ldap/pw-bcrypt